AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 Yes,

-I think, for the sake of transparency, I ought to read out what it was.
+I think, for the sake of transparency, I ought to read out what it is.

 You don't want to misrepresent Peter Thill's position on the necessity of the continuing existence of humanity.